 The Psychiatric/Mental Health Nurse Practitioner courses are online; however, some may require intensives that meet on campus two times per semester.
 Nurse practitioner clinical experiences must be accomplished in Mississippi, due to regulations of state boards of nursing and education.
 National standards for nurse practitioner education also influence the decision regarding out-of-state clinical experiences.

 Flexible plans of study are available and are designed by faculty with individual consideration given to students' goals.
 Students will be given an individualized plan of study appropriate for their role by their academic adviser upon enrollment.
-A post-masters certificate option is available and an individualized plan of study is developed based upon evaluation of MSN transcript.
+A post-masters certificate option is available and an individualized plan of study is developed based upon an evaluation of MSN transcript.
 Certified Nurse Practitioners are given credit for 90 hours of physical assessment.
 The total number of clinical hours for certified primary care NPs seeking the PMHNP track in 540.

 For additional general information regarding the Psychiatric/Mental Health Nurse Practitioner track, you may email firstname.lastname@example.org or call (601) 815-0124.